 If your data appear to give useful and reliable results, you can then write your paper.
 This tends to be a very time consuming process and usually involves many drafts being passed among your co-authors until eventually you all agree on a final product.
 At that point, however, it is not uncommon for you or some of your coauthors to want an outside opinion before submitting for formal review.
 Because you all worked on the project, you are all biased to think that the study is good (no matter how hard you try to avoid those biases).
 So, it is often a good idea to have a friend who works in a related field read the paper and give you some feedback.
 Depending on what he/she says, you may be ready to submit it, or you and your coauthors may go through several more revisions, or, in some cases, they may point out a fatal flaw that you missed and the paper dies there.

 Assuming that your friend did not find a critical error, then once you have made the suggested revisions and you and your coauthors are content, you can finally submit it to a journal for formal peer-review.
 The first stage of the review process is generally a quick read by one of the editors.
 At this stage, they are trying to see if it is fairly well written, follows ethical guidelines, gives novel and potentially interesting results, appears to be a potentially valid study, and is the type of research that is published in that particular journal.
-During submission, most journals also require that you declare any conflicts of interest (e.g., you have a patent pending for the vaccine that you were testing), and depending on the nature of the conflicts, that may prevent your paper from being published.
+During submission, most journals also require that you declare any conflicts of interest (e.g., you have a patent pending for the vaccine that you were testing).

 If your paper passes all of the initial checks, it gets sent out to reviewers.
 If it doesn’t pass, it gets rejected and sent back to you.
 What you do at that point depends on why it was rejected.
 Often, the editor simply didn’t think it was a suitable topic for that journal.
 In which case, you can just submit it to another journal.
 Other times, there are mistakes that need to be fixed before submitting elsewhere (thus sending you back through the revision loops), and sometimes, there is a serious flaw (such as a very small sample size) that will prevent you from publishing anywhere.